CyTargetLinker/cytargetlinker.github.io/README.md

 If you have any feedback for the website, want to request or provide a new linkset, or want to get involved in another way, do not hesitate to reach out.

 * Feedback / Requests: post your ideas in our [discussions](https://github.com/CyTargetLinker/cytargetlinker.github.io/discussions).
-* Provide new linkset: create a pull request for changes to the linkset page, and we will review it!
+* Provide new linksets: create a pull request for changes to the linkset page, and we will review it!

 ### Contact
-CyTargetLinker was developed by [Martina Summer-Kutmon](https://github.com/mkutmon) at Maastricht University.
+CyTargetLinker was maintained by [Martina Summer-Kutmon](https://github.com/mkutmon) at Maastricht University.